What You’ll Learn

 #3 Implement a rollback plan

 It is essential to have a rollback plan in place in case a change does not go as planned.
 A rollback plan should include procedures for identifying and mitigating errors, as well as steps for rolling back to a previous version of the database.
 Having a rollback plan in place can help to minimize the impact of errors and ensure that the database is restored to a stable state as quickly as possible.
+Always have a detailed rollback plan in place for database changes.
+This will ensure that in the event of an issue, you can quickly restore stability without losing valuable data.

 #4 Keep track of all changes made to the database